Baked Salmon with a Soy Sauce-Dijon Mustard Glaze

 - 4 skin-on salmon fillets, rinsed and patted dry

 Not a fan of dill?
 Go for another herb instead, such as snipped fresh chives or chopped parsley.
+Swap tamari for the soy sauce and this dish will be gluten-free!
+If you have leftover mustard-dill sauce, save it as a spread for sandwiches or sliders.

 What others are saying